noawe-boi/NoahsObsidianSync/Physics FA1 Grade 11.md

 ### `Hey Mr Ace,
-`please excuse the trash formatting in this, The prompts/titles will NOT be in my final submission.
-Did some AI magic and got it to generate them from the task sheet and sample responses, I'll p
+`please excuse the trash formatting in this, The prompts/titles will be absent or more relevant in my final submission.
+Did some AI magic and got it to generate them from the task sheet and sample responses, I'll explain it in class (im not cheating I promise).

+`anyways, also missing at the moment are some graphs `

 ## 1. Research Question: